Great Barrier Reef Drive, Queensland © Tourism and Events Queensland

 Accommodating just sixteen guests at a time, the five-star luxury lodge is embroidered into the open savannah, sitting in the shadow of the 18-kilometre-long (11-mile) Mount Mulligan.
 All meals are included, and you can even try your hand at cattle mustering.

-Enjoy breakfast at Mount Mulligan before heading back to Cairns, rounding up a wonderful road trip in Queensland’s north.
+Enjoy breakfast at Mount Mulligan before heading back to Cairns, rounding up a wonderful road trip in Tropical North Queensland.